slidevjs/slidev/docs/features/monaco-write.md

 # Writable Monaco Editor

-You can also use the [Import Code Snippets](#import-code-snippets) syntax combining with the `{monaco-write}` directive, to link your Monaco Editor with a file on your filesystem.
+You can also use the [Import Code Snippets](#import-code-snippets) syntax combined with the `{monaco-write}` directive, to link your Monaco Editor with a file on your filesystem.
 This will allow you to edit the code directly in the editor and save the changes back to the file.

 ```md
 <<< ./some-file.ts {monaco-write}